miatheunistudent/uni-flutter-app/README.md

 ## ➤ Getting Started

 This getting started guide is how far we are from.
-Anyone is welcomed to hop in and help us involve the application
+Anyone is welcomed to hop in and help us improve the application.

+* **Polices used** : Merriweather, SF Pro
+* **Icons used** : In the Assets folder :)

 Ready :